By: Mark Diaz

 Call Now to Speak to a Skilled Assault and Battery Lawyer in League City

-This information should clarify some of the confusion regarding state laws on an assault causing bodily injury, but there are many additional details that you should entrust to an experienced Texas criminal defense attorney.
+This information should clarify some of the confusion regarding state laws on an assault causing bodily injury, but there are many additional details that you should entrust to an experienced League City criminal defense attorney.
 With solid legal representation, you may be able to avoid harsh penalties or obtain a favorable outcome.